 One of the main objectives of Falcon Heavy is to take another time humans to the Moon, and possibly Mars.
 It can be ideal for these missions, as it can carry a big quantity of material to these two celestial bodies, it is in a big part reusable (for which it can lower greatly the prices of the spatial travel, and many of them can be constructed.

 However, when the Starship will be in operation, it is very probable that the Falcon Heavy won’t be used for these purposes.

 Nowadays, the closest competitor of SpaceX is the Blue Origin company, created by the Amazon founder, Jeff Bezos.
 Like SpaceX, Blue Origin’s objective is to build reusable rockets, and it has accomplished it several times thanks to its suborbital rocket New Shepard, capable of reaching a heigh of 100 kilometres.

-Until 2016, the public profile of Blue Origin was the one of an enterprise offering suborbital flights, experiencing micro-gravity during 5 minutes to the ones that desired to go to space.
+Until 2016, the public profile of Blue Origin was the one of an enterprise offering suborbital flights, experiencing micro-gravity for 5 minutes to the ones that desired to go to space.
 This wouldn’t have made it an important competitor to SpaceX.
 However, in September 2016, Blue Origin announced its plans to create the New Glenn, a two-stage, reusable rocket, and capable of carrying 45 tonnes to Low Earth Orbit.
-Jeff Bezos said he is disposed to spend a billion dollars, from its own money, every year, to make this system a reality, so it has to be taken very seriously.
+Jeff Bezos said he is disposed to spend a billion dollars, from his own money, every year, to make this system a reality, so it has to be taken very seriously.